Post-16 Education

 For too long we have been fixed upon giving young people binary choices at the age of 16: sixth form or college, workplace, or university.

-We will replace the existing school leaving age of 16 with a new ‘skills participation age’ of 18.
-This means that the whole cohort will either be in education, or a job with training.
-We will work with employers and FE colleges to ensure, via our FE reforms and flexible working, that everyone who wants training at work can access it.
+We would replace the existing school leaving age of 16 with a new ‘skills participation age’ of 18, this means that the whole cohort will either be in education, or a job with training.
+We would work with employers and FE colleges to ensure, via our FE reforms and flexible working, that everyone who wants training at work can access it.

-To ensure parity of esteem across all pathways we will increase funding to careers services and advice in schools and colleges – reversing cuts over a number of years.
-These will be mandated to encourage vocational pathways before and after age 16 as well as at higher education.
+To ensure parity of esteem across all pathways we would increase funding to careers services and advice in schools and colleges – reversing cuts over a number of years, these would be mandated to encourage vocational pathways before and after age 16 as well as at higher education.

-We will set up a structural review of the HE and entire post-16 education sector in the first six months of a Plaid-led government.
+We would set up a structural review of the HE and entire post-16 education sector in the first six months of a Plaid-led government.

-This review will be charged with delivering curriculum reforms in post-compulsory education and training in Wales similar to those being taken forward for three to 16-year-olds.
-These reforms will shift the focus from examinations, testing and certification, to emphasise knowledge, learning and skills.
-The reforms will remove early specialisation, the tendency to ‘teach to the test’ and eliminate the artificial choices between STEM and non-STEM subjects.
+This review would be charged with delivering curriculum reforms in post-compulsory education and training in Wales similar to those being taken forward for three to 16-year-olds, these reforms would shift the focus from examinations, testing and certification, to emphasise knowledge, learning and skills.
+The reforms would remove early specialisation, the tendency to ‘teach to the test’ and eliminate the artificial choices between STEM and non-STEM subjects.

 Lecturers’ pay and conditions will be improved to retain and attract high quality professionals.